Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-06-PINN-Lessons-Learnt.md

 ```python
 torch.nn.functional.softplus(parameter)
 ```
 - Let's we want a parameter to in the range of 0 to 1.
-Instead of training kkk directly, train an unconstrained variable θ\thetaθ and map it using a sigmoid function.
+Instead of training k directly, train an unconstrained variable θ\thetaθ and map it using a sigmoid function (squeezes the output between 0 to 1).
 ```python
 theta = nn.Parameter(torch.randn(1))
 k = torch.sigmoid(theta)